sporaki13891-cmd/sql-data-warehouse-project/README.md

 ---

-## 🙌 Author
+## 🙌 About Me

-Created as part of a data analytics portfolio project.
+Hi!
+I'm an aspiring data analyst with a strong interest in data engineering and analytics.

+I enjoy working with data — from cleaning and transforming it to uncovering useful insights.
+Through projects like this, I'm building my skills in:

+* SQL and data querying
+* Data modeling
+* Analytical thinking

+I'm continuously learning and looking for opportunities to grow in the data field.

-Feel free to connect or provide feedback!
+📫 Feel free to connect or reach out!